seer-oracle/smc-price-oracle/Technical_document_v1.0.md

             }

             ```
-        + Another dapps can build a contract to Seer Oracle addresses and call to suitable one when in need.
+        + Another dapps can build a contract with functions that can call to Seer Oracle addresses and get the suitable price when in need.
 - ### Off-chain:
     We support solution to getting latest price via restful API as below:
     * Domain: https://api-stag.vebank.io/v1/oracle/